LeeBergstrand/BackBLAST_Reciprocal_BLAST/README.md

 Copyright Lee H. Bergstrand and Jackson M. Tsuji, 2024

 # Software overview
-`backblast` automates the use of NCBI BLASTP to search for genes or gene clusters within a multiple bacterial genomes.
+`backblast` automates the use of NCBI BLASTP to search for genes or gene clusters within bacterial genomes.
 Non-orthologous genes are filtered out by identifying and extracting only bidirectional best BLASTP hits using a graph-based algorithm.
-Furthermore, `backblast` allows users to visualize the results from bidirectional BLASTP in the form of a heatmap.
+`backblast` then visualizes the results of bidirectional BLASTP in a convenient gene heatmap coupled to a genome phylogeny.

 The bidirectional BLASTP-based filtering algorithm is illustrated below:

 ![BackBLAST Algorithm](https://private-user-images.githubusercontent.com/18713012/381830418-2b8690db-ffd5-4fe5-adc3-661c6a7515c2.gif?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MzAzNTE2MDYsIm5iZiI6MTczMDM1MTMwNiwicGF0aCI6Ii8xODcxMzAxMi8zODE4MzA0MTgtMmI4NjkwZGItZmZkNS00ZmU1LWFkYzMtNjYxYzZhNzUxNWMyLmdpZj9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNDEwMzElMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjQxMDMxVDA1MDgyNlomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPTVlOGJkODI1ZjIxYmE1ZTQyMTAzMzdmMjBiYjY4YzYxZGQ2ZWJlOWQ2MDkxMDY1YTE4M2U0ZWM2ODYyZmNiNmQmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0In0.mywfr_T158k973yrDKpOsR-uHRDg_s155-a4bm2n6Hs)

-Here is an example heatmap visualization of the results:
+Example gene heatmap visualization:

 ![Example Results](https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fs41396-020-0650-2/MediaObjects/41396_2020_650_Fig7_HTML.png)
-(Example from Spasov, Tsuji, _et al._, 2020, [doi:10.1038/s41396-020-0650-2](https://doi.org/10.1038/s41396-020-0650-2))
+(From Spasov, Tsuji, _et al._, 2020, [doi:10.1038/s41396-020-0650-2](https://doi.org/10.1038/s41396-020-0650-2))

-# Dependencies
+# Requirements and dependencies
-- OS: Linux operating system (e.g., Ubuntu) or MacOS (tested on Sonoma 14)
+- OS: runs on linux (e.g., Ubuntu) and MacOS (tested on Sonoma 14)
+- Hardware: most modern computers (e.g., with basic CPU, >=4 GB RAM, and >=4 GB of free storage) should be able to run BackBLAST without issue.
+  The only exception is if you create a genome tree within the pipeline, in which case you'll need a fair amount of CPU and time to calculate large trees.
 - Software: miniconda or miniforge needs to be installed (must be set to the `osx-64` channel for MacOS)
-- Hardware: Workflow is pretty light on RAM, CPU, and storage space, so most modern computers should be able to handle BackBLAST without issue.
-  The only exception is if you create a genome tree within the pipeline, in which case you'll need a fair amount of CPU and time to calculate large trees.

 # Installation
 Installation is currently semi-manual.
 We hope to make an automated conda install in the future.